What is Pelvic Organ Prolapse?

 Conditions associated with pelvic floor disorders include:

-- Vaginal prolapse, following a hysterectomy
+- Vaginal prolapse following a hysterectomy

-While some patients with prolapse may not appear to have any symptoms, other common symptoms of pelvic organ prolapse include:
+While some patients with prolapse may not appear to have any symptoms, common symptoms of pelvic organ prolapse include:

 - Seeing or feeling a bulge or “something coming out” of the vagina